awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ### Delete remaining resources

+#### Delete Lambda execution role used to create custom resource

+This role was purposely not deleted by the CloudFormation stack, because CloudFormation needs it to delete the custom resource it was used to create.  _Choose ONE_: AWS CLI **or** AWS Console.

+* Do this step only after ALL CloudFormation stacks are **DELETE_COMPLETE**

+Using AWS CLI:

+    aws iam delete-role-policy --role-name LambdaCustomResourceRole --policy-name LambdaCustomResourcePolicy

+    aws iam delete-role --role-name LambdaCustomResourceRole

+Using AWS Console:

+1. Go to the IAM Roles Console: <https://console.aws.amazon.com/iam/home#/roles>
+1. Search for `LambdaCustomResourceRole`
+1. Check the box next to `LambdaCustomResourceRole`
+1. Click **Delete role** button
+1. Click **Yes, delete** button

+#### Delete Systems Manager parameter

 The password(s) for your Amazon RDS instances were stored in AWS Systems Manager secure parameter store.
-These steps will verify the parameter(s) were deleted, and if not then guide you to deleting them.
+These steps will verify the parameter(s) were deleted, and if not then guide you to deleting them. _Choose ONE_: AWS CLI **or** AWS Console.

 * **single region** You only need to do the following steps in **us-east-2**
 * **multi region** Do the following steps for both **us-east-2** and **us-west-**2

+Using AWS CLI:

+* In the following command use the [workshop name supplied in step 1.4.4.](#deployinfra) when you ran the step function state machine.
+If you kept the defaults, the command will work as-is:

+        aws ssm delete-parameter --name 300-ResiliencyofEC2RDSandS3

+If you get `ParameterNotFound` then the password was already deleted by the CloudFormation stack (as expected).

+Using AWS Console:

 1. Select the region
 1. Wait until **ResiliencyVPC** CloudFormation stack is **DELETE_COMPLETE** in the region